mrdoob/three.js/threejs/lessons/threejs-multiple-scenes.md

 One other advantage to this solution is you could potentially use [`OffscreenCanvas`](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) to render from a web worker and still use this technique.
-Unfortunately as of April 2019 `OffscreenCanvas` is only supported by Chrome.
+Unfortunately as of July 2020 `OffscreenCanvas` is only supported by Chrome.